 If you don’t mind, I’ll respond to this question with a question: Have you ever heard of the Belly Button Biodiversity Project?
 Oh yes, it’s a real endeavor pioneered by scientists at North Carolina State University.
 Apparently, they’ve found 1,400 different distinct bacterial strains that live in the belly buttons of random volunteers – half of which have never been identified before!

 In a similar way, the diversity of beneficial bacteria that can be found in fermented foods is stunning.
 Some D-lactate may be present, but I wouldn’t miss out on all the other amazing strains they have to offer by worrying about it.

 That was A LOT of info!
 Please imagine me standing in my bathrobe, loudly applauding you for making it to the end of this post!
 Any questions?

-» Uncategorized » Popular Probiotic May Cause Neurotoxicity
+» Everything Else » Popular Probiotic May Cause Neurotoxicity